Doris Miller: Early life and education

 Miller was born in Waco, Texas, on October 12, 1919, to Connery and Henrietta Miller.
 He was named Doris, as the midwife who assisted his mother was convinced before his birth that the baby would be a girl.
-He was the third of four sons and helped around the house, cooked meals and did laundry, as well as working on the family farm.
+He was the third of four sons and helped around the house, cooked meals and did laundry, as well as worked on the family farm.
 He was a fullback on the football team at Waco's Alexander James Moore High School.
-He began attending the eighth grade on January 25, 1937, at the age of 17; he repeated the grade the following year due to poor performance, so he decided to drop out of school.
+He began attending the eighth grade on January 25, 1937, at age 17; he repeated the grade the following year because of poor performance, so he decided to drop out of school.
 He filled his time squirrel hunting with a .22 rifle and completed a correspondence course in taxidermy.
-He applied to join the Civilian Conservation Corps, but was not accepted.
+He applied to join the Civilian Conservation Corps but was not accepted.
 At that time, he was 6 ft 3 in tall and weighed more than 200 lb.
 Miller worked on his father's farm until shortly before his 20th birthday.

 Miller's nickname "Dorie" may have originated from a typographical error.
 He was nominated for recognition for his actions on December 7, 1941, and the Pittsburgh Courier released a story on March 14, 1942, which gave his name as "Dorie Miller".
 Since then, some writers have suggested that it was a "nickname to shipmates and friends".